Are you interested in a Career with Animals? Did you know there are Ways to Make Money Working with Dogs?

 - Boarding kennels are very busy during the summer and through school vacations.

-- Dog food, equipment companies, and pet supply stores need regular corporation employees from clerks and secretaries, managers and officers as well as product designers and engineers.
+- Dog food, equipment companies, and pet supply stores need regular corporation employees from clerks and secretaries, managers and officers and product designers and engineers.

 - Some companies specialize in particular types of equipment such as dog houses, dog crates, and carriers, or leashes and collars; others make a variety of items.

-- Companies that make food, flea control products, shampoos, and supplements need researchers and technicians to work in laboratories as well as corporate and retail employees.
+- Companies that make food, flea control products, shampoos, and supplements need researchers and technicians to work in laboratories and corporate and retail employees.

 - A pet supply store can be a large or small business.